Diethood » Recipes » Salads » Tabbouleh Salad

 How to Store Leftovers

-• Tabbouleh can sit in the fridge, covered, for 3 to 4 days.
+Tabbouleh can be kept in the fridge covered in an airtight container for 3 to 4 days.
+It’s even better the next day!
 I really like how the flavors intensify the longer they sit together.
-I prefer my tabbouleh salad served chilled, right out of the fridge.

 More Summer Salad Recipes